 We are also using @Injectible

 metadata to decorate our logger class.
-Technically, this is not required here as the logger class does not have any external dependencies.
+Technically, we do not have to do that as the logger service does not have any external dependencies.

 Future proofing: No need to remember @Injectable()